Fan Rui

-Fan Rui is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Demon King of Chaos", he ranks 61st among the 108 Stars of Destiny and 25th among the 72 Earthly Fiends.
+Fan Rui is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Demon King of Chaos", he ranks 61st among the 108 Heroes and 25th among the 72 Earthly Fiends.

 Background

-Fan Rui, a native of Puzhou (濮州; around present-day Juancheng County, Shandong), is fearsome-looking with untidy hair.
-In battles he dons armour over a silk robe and fights with a sword called "Netherworld Demon King Sword" (冥界魔王劍) and a mace called "Dark Chain-Swinging Spiked Mace" (暗黑流星錘).
-He can manipulate the weather and conjure strong winds with Taoist sorcery, which earns him the nickname "Demon King of Chaos".

-With Xiang Chong and Li Gun as his sidekicks, Fan Rui leads a 3,000-strong outlaw band at Mount Mangdang (芒碭山; north of present-day Yongcheng, Henan).
+The novel describes Fan Rui as a fearsome-looking warrior with messy hair.
+In battle, he dons armour over a silk robe and wields a sword called "Netherworld Demon King Sword" (冥界魔王劍) and a meteor hammer called "Dark Chain Meteor Hammer" (暗黑流星錘).
+Besides being a highly-skilled fighter, he is also trained in Taoist sorcery and capable of manipulating the weather and conjuring strong winds.
+As a result, he is nicknamed "Demon King of Chaos".
+Originally from Puzhou (濮州; around present-day Juancheng County, Shandong), he leads an outlaw band of about 3,000 men at Mount Mangdang (芒碭山; north of present-day Yongcheng, Henan) along with his deputies, Xiang Chong and Li Gun.